Create your genealogy

 Add a photograph of yourself by clicking in the respective area.

-When finished, in order to save the changes made, click on the OK button that will appear at the bottom right as soon as you change your data in the editor.
+When finished, in order to save the changes made, click on the OK button that will appear at the bottom right corner, as soon as you change your data in the editor.

 Adopt best practices